 Lady Mary was the person responsible for Knutsford’s narrow pavements – so that men and women could not stroll down the streets arm-in-arm.

 Lord Egerton invited guests and selected gentlemen of Knutsford to play with him on the original course on a Wednesday or Saturday, but in 1891 he agreed to open up the course to Knutsford gentlemen and women.
-Mr Charles Ashworth called a meeting of 13 gentlemen in the George Hotel, now the Loch Fyne Fish Restaurant, on 5th August, 1891, and The Knutsford Golf Club was formed.
+Mr Charles Ashworth called a meeting of 13 gentlemen in the George Hotel, now the Brasserie Blanc Restaurant, on 5th August, 1891, and The Knutsford Golf Club was formed.

 The annual fee was set at one guinea and by the end of 1891 there were 75 men and women members.
 The club continued to grow but in 1909 their President Lord Egerton died, and the Convalescent Home for poor sick women set up by Lady Mary near the Knutsford end of the Estate was closed.
 It was suggested that the building be converted into a clubhouse for the golf members and when The Knutsford Golf Club joined with Cranford Billiards and Social Club in 1911 they moved into the new premises.